Entry and Exit

 All visitors to Malaysia are required to declare dutiable goods at the customs.
 There is a restriction on bringing large amounts of Malaysian ringgit into or out of the country.
 Under the Bank Negara Regulations, individuals are only allowed to carry the equivalent of up to USD 10,000.
 For amounts exceeding USD 10,000, there is a need to declare at the customs.

-Malaysia has implemented the National Recovery Plan (NRP).
-Different states/territories are under different phases of the NRP.
-Please refer to official government and news websites for the latest restrictions under the NRP.
-We urge all Singaporeans to abide by local laws and restrictions; and to adhere strictly to the Standard Operating Procedures.
+Please refer here (https://pelanpemulihannegara.gov.my/) for the latest Standard Operating Procedures (SOPs) under the National Recovery Plan (NRP).
+We urge all Singaporeans to abide by local laws and restrictions; and to adhere strictly to the SOPs.